 - 1-2 cups chocolate chips

-Pre-heat your oven to 350 degrees.
+- Pre-heat your oven to 350 degrees °F.

-Add the dry ingredients, beating on medium speed until fully incorporated.
+- Stop the mixer and then add the dry ingredients, beating on medium speed until fully incorporated.

 - Mix in the pecans and chocolate chips by hand.

 - Remove and cool.
 Slice into servings.